Ted Cruz: Military

 Cruz has criticized the U.S. military for becoming "emasculated" by its recruiting efforts, comparing those efforts unfavorably to the Russian military's.
 He accused Democratic politicians of trying to transform "the greatest military on earth" into "pansies".
 He has claimed the military is debilitated and its "ability to project power and obtain air superiority is tragically anemic".
 Blaming "bloated bureaucracy and social experiments", Cruz has proposed reducing the size of the active duty military while increasing spending.

-Net neutrality
+Internet and data policies

 Cruz opposes net neutrality—which prevents Internet service providers from deliberately blocking or slowing particular websites—arguing that the Internet economy has flourished in the United States simply because it has remained largely free from government regulation.
 He has argued that net neutrality is the "Obamacare for the internet".
 Cruz said that the Obama-era implementation of the principle of net neutrality had the "end result" of "less broadband, less innovation, and less freedom for the American consumer".
 In December 2017, after the Republican-controlled Federal Communications Commission repealed net neutrality, he mocked supporters of net neutrality as "snowflakes" who were misled by "online propaganda".

+In January 2025, Cruz and Senators Chris Murphy, Katie Britt, and Brian Schatz introduced the Kids Off Social Media Act (KOSMA).
+Senators John Curtis, Peter Welch, John Fetterman, Ted Budd, Mark Warner, and Angus King also co-sponsored the Act, which would set a minimum age of 13 to use social media platforms and prevent social media companies from feeding "algorithmically targeted" content to users under 17.
+Cruz said: "Every parent I know is concerned about the online threats to kids—from predators to videos promoting self-harm, risky behavior, or low self-esteem.
+Many families have suffered due to Big Tech's failure to take responsibility for its products.
+The Kids Off Social Media Act addresses these issues by supporting families in crisis and empowering teachers to better manage their classrooms".

+In October 2025, Cruz was the sole senator who objected to the Protecting Americans from Doxing and Political Violence Act, which would extend the data protections afforded to government officials and their families to all Americans.